metablaster/WindowsFirewallRuleset/README.md

 - Meaning this project is a good base to easily extend your firewall and include more rules and functionalities.
-- Currently there are some 650+ firewall rules included, 9 modules with 50+ functions, various scripts and useful documentation.
+- Currently there are some 800+ firewall rules, 10+ modules with 100+ functions, several scripts and a bunch of useful documentation.
 - You can choose which rules you want, and apply only those or apply them all with master script to your firewall.
 - All of the rules are loaded into Local Group Policy (GPO),